 TEWKESBURY BOROUGH LOCAL PLAN - SECOND PROPOSED MODIFICATIONS KEY OBJECTIVES RELEVANT TO PLAN AND SA KEY TARGETS AND INDICATORS RELEVANT TO PLAN AND SA IMPLICATIONS FOR PLAN IMPLICATIONS FOR SA Overall Vision of the Plan The Plan's overall vision for the Borough is to ensure that development within the area contributes positively to creating sustainable communities.
 This will be achieved by directing development to locations where the mix of uses and proximity to existing facilities minimises the increase in transport demand whilst maximising residents' choice for access to the range of destinations they use in their daily lives.
-Key Objectives • To promote sustainable development. • To conserve and enhance the built and natural heritage of the Borough. • To stimulate an approach to new development which: Respects local environmental conditions in the detailed siting and design.
+Key Objectives ▪ To promote sustainable development. ▪ To conserve and enhance the built and natural heritage of the Borough. ▪ To stimulate an approach to new development which: Respects local environmental conditions in the detailed siting and design.
 Takes full account of local eco-systems and biodiversity.
 Encourages the use of renewable resources and minimises unnecessary reliance on private transport.
 Emphasises the re-use of brownfield land in sustainable locations.
-Supports innovative design solutions consistent with sustainability objectives supports more efficient use of land and promotes mixed-use development. • To stimulate a healthy local economic base. • To meet the needs of residents whilst enhancing their quality of life.
 No relevant key targets.
 The objective to encourage development that "Supports innovative design solutions consistent with sustainability objectives" (Pg.3) may relate to the objectives of the Waste Minimisation SPD.
 The SA Framework should include objectives that relate to the vision and objectives of the local plan.